biosustain/ancestry/README.md

 # Ancestry

-Ancestry is an AngularJS module consisting of a number of directives allowing to generate interactive lineage plots.
+Ancestry is an AngularJS module consisting of a number of directives allowing to generate interactive lineage plots based on [d3.js](https://d3js.org/).
 Currently, it offers following plots:
 * Lineage
 * Lineage-scatter
 * Radial lineage